steveforczyk/Merra2CODProject/README.md

 and agglomorate this data to estimate and the values of measured producrs on a common data grid.
 In the case of Merra2 this data grid is spaced at 0.5 deg in latitude and
 0.625 deg in longitude.
 This produces a grid of dimensions  576 x 361 points.
 The data is stored using a netCDF format.
 ## Project Scope
 This project was executed using Matlab version 2022b and uses the basic Matlab along with the data mapping toolbox.
+The dataset that is used comes from the NASA EarthData website anf the user will need an account to download data from this source.
+Many different datasets are collected on this site but only one dataset was used for this versy specific project.
+This dataset has the short name of M2TMNXRAD_5.12.4 and is also called MERRA-2 tavgM_2d_rad_Nx: 2d,Monthly mean,Time-Averaged,Single-Level,Assimilation,Radiation Diagnostics V5.12.4 .